ferkys/logparser/README.md

        to hold less data in the whole cluster, as I try to `persist` this grouped data in order to not repeat operations.

+## Improvements

+  - Unit Testing: I usually use `pytest` or `nose`.
+There are no tests implemented here.
+Sorry, literally out of time!
+  - Make a more real testing by using an hdfs docker image.
-    Also, some more options, if running in a real cluster, could be added, like:
+  - Also, some more options, if running in a real cluster, could be added, like:

-     - Number of workers.
+     - Number of workers and cores to be used.
      - Maximum size for partitions (usually dask works well with 100Mb but depends on algorithm to be applied on it!).